jake-knerr/cogent/README.md

 ## Reactive Store

-#### A reactive store is an object that can set/get stored data and supports change listeners on the stored data.
+#### A reactive store is an object that can get/set stored data and supports change listeners on the stored data.

 Such a store can be used to store application state.

-#### A component that owns a slice of stored state can subscribe to changes to the state in the store, read, and set such state in the store.
+#### A component that owns a slice of stored state can read the state from the store, set such state in the store, and subscribe to changes to the state in the store.

-#### A component that does not own a slice of state can set such state on the store, but not read or subscribe to changes on it.
+#### A component that does not own a slice of state can set such state on the store, but cannot read or subscribe to changes on it.

 This ensures that updates flow from the owning component.